kyma-project/community/sig-and-wg/sig-core/proposals/common-validator.md

 	docker push $(IMG):$(TAG)
 ```

-Only the `ci-*` targets are unified in `kyma-project` organization, because they are required by CI system.
-Other targets may have different names, because they are not unified and not required by any system.
-For example `ui-api-layer` has `build-and-test` target, `binding-usage-controller` has `build` - both targets executes `before-commit.sh` script.
-In such case contributor doesn't know how to work with components in one repository.
+Only the `ci-*` targets are unified in the `kyma-project` organization because they are required by the CI system.
+Other targets can have different names because they are not unified and not required by any system.
+For example, `ui-api-layer` has the `build-and-test` target, while `binding-usage-controller` has `build`.
+Both targets execute the `before-commit.sh` script.
+In such a case, the contributor doesn't know how to work with components in one repository.

-As a solution for that I would like to unify targets:
+As a solution to that, I would like to unify these targets:
- - `ci-pr`, `ci-master`, `ci-release` - targets required by CI system
+ - `ci-pr`, `ci-master`, `ci-release` which are required by the CI system
- - `validate` - execute all validation
+ - `validate` that executes the whole validation
- - `resolve` - download dependencies
+ - `resolve` that downloads dependencies
- - `build` - execute build of component
+ - `build` that executes component builds
- - `clean` - remove artifacts
+ - `clean` that removes artifacts
- - `test` - execute tests for component
+ - `test` that executes tests for a component
- - `lint` - execute linters for component
+ - `lint` that executes linters for a component
- - `format` - execute code formating for component
+ - `format` that executes code formatting for a component
- - `validate-format` - validates if files are formated correctly
+ - `validate-format` that validates if files are formatted correctly
- - `docker-build` - build docker image with component
+ - `docker-build` that builds the Docker image with a component
- - `docker-push` - push docker image to repository
+ - `docker-push` that pushes the Docker image to a repository

- After unification, `makefile` for `ui-api-layer` component will look like that:
+After unification, the makefile for the `ui-api-layer` component will look as follows:

  ```makefile
 APP_NAME = ui-api-layer